haxshadow/CAP/README.md

 # CAPCertified AppSec Practitioner (CAP)

 A website administrator forgot to renew the TLS certificate on time and as a result, the application is displaying a TLS error message.
-However, on closer inspection, it appears that the error is due to the TLS certificate expiry.
+However, on closer inspection, it appears that the error is due to the TLS certificate expiry. <br>
  Which of the following is correct?
  --------------------------------------------